amabdulr/CNWG/10-Core Writing Structures.md

    - When introducing lists, ensure that the stem sentence and list items form a complete, parallel construction.

-   - **Example**: "A good diet includes fruits, vegetables, and whole grains."
+   - **Examples for Clarification (Do Not Analyze):**: "A good diet includes fruits, vegetables, and whole grains."